 Performance

-For such big data it may takes several seconds for the first load of the data from the backend server, depending on the data size.
+For such big data it may take several seconds for the first load from the backend server, depending on the data size.

-For so many nodes we suggest loading only the visible node data, and then on node click going again to the server and getting the whole node data.
+For so many nodes we suggest loading only the visible node data, and then on node click requesting the full node data from the server.

 Here is how to load all the nodes: